sveltejs/rfcs/0000-return-directive.md

     data-dark="It's dark >:)"
 ></div>
 ```
-Which is equivalent to **Second** mode, but shorter.
+Which is equivalent to **Shorthand** option, but shorter.

-In my opinion, this implementation fits well with the Svelte design, but you can suggest your own options.
+In my opinion, this implementation fits well with the Svelte design, but you can suggest your options.

-This directive will be especially useful for UI library developers, but it can be useful in any kind of project.
+This directive will be especially useful for UI library developers, although it can be useful in any project.

 ## How we teach this